traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### The !important Flag

-So we've determined that adding **reset.css** has applied styles that override the wild card settings.
-We can fix this by adding the **!important** flag to make this setting  so that it take precedence.
+So we've determined that adding **reset.css** applies styles that override the wild card settings.
+We can fix this by adding the **!important** flag to give this the highest precedence.

 ```css
 * {